-- I. An extradited person may not be proceeded against or sentenced in the State to which extradition has been granted, or surrendered to a third country, for an offence committed before his extradition, other than that for which his extradition was granted. - 2.
+- I. An extradited person may not be proceeded against or sentenced in the State to which extradition has been granted, or surrendered to a third country, for an offence, committed before his extradition, other than that for which his extradition was granted. - 2.
 In the case of other offences committed before extradition, the extradited person may be proceeded against, punished, or surrendered to a third country, only: - (a) If the State granting extradition subsequently consents to this course.
 Such consent may not be refused if the offence is an extraditable one under the present Convention.
 The State which has surrendered the offender may require that such consent be requested in the manner laid down for requests for extradition, with the documents in support mentioned in Articles 4 and 5;

-(b) If the person in question has not, within forty-eight hours after judgment was given there, left the territory of the State to which he was surrendered, though he was free to do so, or in the event of conviction, after he has purged his sentence, or has been pardoned; or if he returns to the territory subsequently.
+(b) If the person in question has not, of his own accord, and within 48 hours after judgment was given there, left the territory of the State to which he was surrendered, or in the event of conviction, after he has served his sentence or has been pardoned; or if he returns to the territory subsequently.

-3. The State whose request for extradition has been granted in conformity with paragraph 2 (a) shall inform the other State of the final result of the proceedings and shall transmit to it a certified copy of the judgment.
+3. If the State which has given its consent in conformity with paragraph 2 so requests, the other State shall inform it of the final result of the proceedings and shall transmit to it a certified copy of the judgment.